 My background is in both archaeology and biblical studies.
 I have read for a Licentiate in Sacred Scripture (2009-2012), at the Pontifical Biblical Institute in Rome, and a PhD in archaeology at the UCL Institute of Archaeology (2012-2017), working on figurines in the late Iron Age Southern Levant.

-Over the last four summers (2013-2016), I have excavated at the site of Tel Azekah in Israel, with Tel Aviv and Heidelberg universities, where I am Area Supervisor of Area N1.
+Over the last five seasons (2013-2016, 2018), I have excavated at the site of Tel Azekah in Israel, with Tel Aviv and Heidelberg universities, where I am Area Supervisor of Area N1.
 I have also excavated with the University of Malta, digging for four seasons (1997-2000) at Tas-Silġ, and one season at the Roman Villa in Żejtun (2008).

 My research interests in archaeology are the Levant, particularly in the Iron Age, and Maltese archaeology.
 I have worked particularly on the archaeological work of Fr Emmanuel Magri SJ (1851-1907), a pioneer in Maltese archaeology, and the first director of excavations at the Hypogeum in Hal Saflieni, Malta.